geographyclub/base-layers/README.md

 # base-layers

-My collection of "artsy" topographic base maps I use to instantly add style to a map.
-Open and customize in QGIS, Photoshop, any software that works with georeferenced tifs.
+My collection of "artsy" topographic base layers I use to instantly add style to a map.
+Open in QGIS, Photoshop, any software that works with georeferenced tifs.

 <img src="topo1_example.png"/>

 ## Downloads

-Rasters are in 20x20 degree tiles.
+Rasters are in 20x20 degree tiles in these styles:

 [Ghost](https://github.com/geographyclub/base-layers/tree/main/ghost/)
 [Leafy](https://github.com/geographyclub/base-layers/tree/main/leafy/)

+## Examples

+Coming soon.

+## How to use

+Coming soon.

 ## Data sources